python/cpython/Doc/howto/enum.rst

 Flag Classes
 ^^^^^^^^^^^^

-Flags have an expanded view of aliasing: to be canonical the value of a flag needs to be a power-of-two value, and not a duplicate name.
+Flags have an expanded view of aliasing: to be canonical, the value of a flag needs to be a power-of-two value, and not a duplicate name.
 So, in addition to the enum definition of alias, a flag with no value (a.k.a. ``0``) or with more than one power-of-two value (e.g. ``3``) is considered an alias.